-- Discuss and refer woman for consultation with senior medical officer who meets the exclusion criteria and is requesting water immersion during first or second stage.
-There should be a clearly documented individualised care plan as negotiated with the senior obstetric medical officer in the medical record - Ensure the woman who is eligible for first stage only in the water is aware she is advised to exit the bath for second stage - Ensure woman is aware of circumstances when water immersion is no longer recommended for labour and/or birth (e.g. inability to accurately monitor the fetal heart) - Ensure water birth is supervised by a midwife experienced with water birth - Attend routine maternal and fetal observations and record on partogram in line with usual labour and birth care - Ensure maternal temperature performed hourly and blood pressure (BP) second hourly - Ensure Intermittent Auscultation (IA), or continuous telemetric cardiotocograph (CTG) are classified as normal.
-The CTG should be sighted and signed every 15 minutes (as outlined in Fetal Heart Rate Monitoring - Maternity guideline GL2018/025) - Adjust water temperature according to maternal comfort, aiming to maintain between 35-37.5°C - Ensure woman adequately hydrated and voiding bladder regularly - Avoid: - o soaps, salts, lotions, and oils in water - debris keep water as clear as possible using sieve as much as needed (empty and refill if required) - Transcutaneous Electrical Nerve Stimulation (TENS) machine in water - Ensure neonate is born fully submerged and gently brought to the surface within 10 seconds - Continue birth out of the water if the birthed head is already exposed to air.
-Do not re-submerge - Keep neonate skin-to-skin with woman, keeping warm with blankets and hat whilst maintaining the body submerged.
+- Refer woman for consultation with senior medical officer if she has a contraindication to water birth (as per above exclusion criteria) and is requesting water immersion during first or second stage - Ensure the woman who is eligible for first stage only in the water is aware she is advised to exit the bath for second stage - Ensure woman is aware of circumstances when water immersion is no longer recommended for labour and/or birth (e.g. inability to accurately monitor the fetal heart) - Ensure water birth is supervised by a midwife experienced with water birth - Attend routine maternal and fetal observations and record on partogram in line with usual labour and birth care - Ensure maternal temperature performed hourly and blood pressure (BP) second hourly - Ensure Intermittent Auscultation (IA), or continuous telemetric cardiotocograph (CTG) are classified as normal.
+The CTG should be sighted and signed every 15 minutes (as outlined in Fetal Heart Rate Monitoring - Maternity guideline GL2018/025) - Adjust water temperature according to maternal comfort, aiming to maintain between 35-37.5°C - Ensure woman adequately hydrated and voiding bladder regularly - Avoid: - o soaps, salts, lotions, and oils in water - debris keep water as clear as possible using sieve as much as needed (empty and refill if required) - o Transcutaneous Electrical Nerve Stimulation (TENS) machine in water

+- Ensure neonate is born fully submerged and gently brought to the surface within 10 seconds - Continue birth out of the water if the birthed head is already exposed to air.
+Do not resubmerge - Keep neonate skin-to-skin with woman, keeping warm with blankets and hat whilst maintaining the body submerged.
 Head must remain above water post birth - Ensure no tension on the cord to avoid the cord snapping - Review neonate's condition whilst on woman's chest.
 If neonatal respirations do not establish or other concern arise, cut the umbilical cord, and transfer the neonate to a resuscitaire for assessment and call for assistance - Recommend woman exits the bath for active third stage.
 A woman requesting physiological third stage after a spontaneous labour who wishes to remain in the water should be advised to exit the water if any concern about blood loss arises (see appendix 1 for visual blood loss estimation chart) - Manage postpartum haemorrhage as outlined in RHW LOP - Recommend woman leaves pool if concern for her or her neonate's condition in the immediate postpartum period - Use bath sling if woman is unable to exit bath by herself.
 Bath sling is located in draw next to bath in birth centre or birth pool trolley in birth unit - Ensure a minimum of four staff for correct use of the sling - Do not empty bath as it is easier to get the woman out if bath remains full